 Due to current limitations in scientific research, it is difficult to determine whether a mother's caffeine intake in pregnancy is associated with problems for the baby during and after pregnancy.

-What is known, is that caffeine does pass from mother to baby across the placenta during pregnancy as well as into breastmilk after birth.
-Unborn babies are less able to break down caffeine than adults.
+What is known, is that the way that the body removes caffeine slows down during pregnancy, especially in the third trimester, which means caffeine will stay in the body longer than in non-pregnant women.
+Caffeine does pass from mother to baby across the placenta during pregnancy as well as into breastmilk after birth.
+Unborn and newborn babies are less able to break down caffeine than adults.
 This means that babies may be exposed to the same stimulant effect as their mother.